seven5/seven5.github.io/tutorial.md

 $ godep go install tutorial/migrate
 $ migrate --up
 [migrator] attempting migration UP 001
+[migrator] attempting migration UP 002
-001 UP migrations performed
+002 UP migrations performed
-$ migrate status
-current migration number is 001
 {% endhighlight %}

 You may find it interesting to use "psql" (see [previous lesson](#psql)) to look at what's in the database after you this command.

-The reverse also works:
+The reverse migration also works:

 {% highlight bash %}
-$ godep go install tutorial/migrate
+$ godep go install tutorial/migrate  #you should have done this above
 $ migrate --down
+[migrator] attempting migration DOWN 002
 [migrator] attempting migration DOWN 001
-001 DOWN migrations performed
+002 DOWN migrations performed
 $ migrate --down
 at earliest migration, nothing to do
+$ migrate status
+current migration number is 000
 {% endhighlight %}

 Again, you may find it interesting to look inside the database at the result